gregv12/fluxtion-server/docs/guide/writing-an-admin-command.md

-# Guide: Writing an Admin Command for Fluxtion Server
+# Guide: Writing an Admin Command for Mongoose server

-This guide explains how to add operational/admin commands to your Fluxtion Server application.
+This guide explains how to add operational/admin commands to your Mongoose server application.
 Admin commands are lightweight functions that you register at runtime and can invoke via a CLI or programmatically to inspect or control the system (list services, stop processors, flush caches, custom health checks, etc.).